 The only real grip I have found so far is the stock keyboard which I find awkward

 with the way it auto corrects.
 This was quickly fixed with an app from the play

 store which has made typing a breeze.

-I also find that google maps works far better on the s3 than on any
+I also find that google maps works far better on the s3 than on any other android

-but seeing as I use maps often it is another big fat tick in the box.
+I use maps often it is another big fat tick in the box.

-I am tired of reading reviews that state " apple is the best" or "droid
+I am tired of reading reviews that state " apple is the best" or "droid is the

-of both and can say from personal preference that the s3 is the best.
+can say from personal preference that the s3 is the best.
 From a tech point

 of view, it's hard to better the s3 at the moment.